garyellis/terraform-cloudinit-scripts/README.md

 ## Why centralize cloud-init scripting?

 * Loose coupling infrastructure resources to "user_data" scripts promotes terraform modules reusability and extensibility.
-* Centrally managing bootstrap scripts aids in genericising the bootstrap process.
-Bootstrapping different CM tools should be a trivial task.
+* Bootstrapping different CM tools should be a trivial task.
+A common module to bootstrap nodes makes it easy.
 * A collection of cloud-init scripts can be used as light weight os configuration management strategy.

 #### Note